minetest/contentdb/app/flatpages/help/top_packages.md

 ## Score

-A package's score is currently equal to a pseudo rolling average of downloads.
+A package's score is currently equal to a pseudo rolling average of downloads, plus the sum of review scores.

-In the future, a package will also gain score through reviews.
+A review score is 100 if positive, -100 if negative.

+	score  =  avg_downloads + Σ 100 * (positive ?
+1 : -1)

 ## Pseudo rolling average of downloads